March 16, 2023

 My First Grade Class Picture, 1973

-You might be able to tell this without my point it out, but I "fixed" the letters on the sign in Photoshop.
+You might be able to tell this without my pointing it out, but I "fixed" the letters on the sign in Photoshop.
 It says exactly what the real sign said, but I replaced the text, which was too blurry to read in the original picture.

 This is my first-grade class picture from about a million years ago – actually, not too far from fifty years ago – at Bethesda Elementary.